AGRICULTURE - GEORGIA'S $74 BILLION INDUSTRY

 Georgia is blessed with a climate that allows tremendous opportunities for farmers.
 Virtually any crop or animal can be grown successfully somewhere within the state.
 We’re known for our sweet Georgia peaches, our peanuts and those delicious Vidalia Onions.
 But the state’s ag picture is so much larger.

-Georgia is perennially the number one state in the nation in the production of peanuts, broilers (chickens), pecans and blueberries.
-We are also at or near the top when it comes to cotton, watermelon, peaches, eggs, rye, sweet corn, bell peppers, tomatoes, onions, cantaloupes and cabbage.
+Georgia is perennially the number one state in the nation in the production of peanuts, broilers (chickens), pecans, rye, and spring onions.
+We are also at or near the top when it comes to cotton, watermelon, peaches, eggs, blueberries, sweet corn, bell peppers, tomatoes, onions, cantaloupes and cabbage.
 Producers across the state raise cattle, horses, goats, sheep, hogs, poultry, turkeys and alligators.
 No matter which part of our state you visit, you’ll see some form of agricultural production.